merqurio/twitter_trolls/Troll Parameters.md

-#### Parametros para C1
+#### Parameters for C1
-- nº de tweets
-- account_old
-- idioma
-    - sistema
-    - tweets
+- Numbers of tweets
-- Menciones
-    - Ratio de menciones menciones que hace
-    - Ratio de menciones que le haces
-    - Ratio de respuestas
-- Followers
-    - account_old
-    - language
-    - followera
+- Account_old
-- hashtags totales
+- Language
-- numero de tweets con hashtags
     - Tweets
+- Mentions
+    - Number of mentions
+    - Number of tweets with mentions
-    - hora
+- Hashtags
-    - geo
+    - Number of hashtags
-    - numeros de hashtags
+    - Number of tweets with hashtags
-    - num. de likes
+- Tweets
-    - num de retweets
+    - Text
-    - answers
+    - Number of answers
+    - Time

-#### Parametros en C2
+#### Parameters for C2
 - Contenido original / retweet
 - Links / tweet
 - `int`menciones